unlucky-shen/nvim/README.md

 # nvim

-* Currently rewriting the the config, however, general settings will remain the same everytime
+* Currently rewriting the the config.
+However, general settings will remain the same everytime
 ```lua
 -- settings
 vim.g.mapleader = " "